Are Tattoo Needles Hollow?

 Double stacked magnum shaders are not used as frequently as they once were.
 The needles on a double stack magnum shader are not as spread out but still function similarly.

 Lastly, flat shaders are soldered into a straight line.
-They are frequently used for lining because their formation allows for more ink to be transferred to the skin.
+They are regularly used for lining because their formation allows for more ink to be transferred to the skin.
 Larger flat shaders can also be used for color filling and shading in a shorter amount of time.

-Flat shaders can be used for some line work, small amounts of shading, and geometric tattoos.
+Flat shaders can be used for some line work, small amounts of shading and geometric tattoos.

 Tattoo needle codes look like this: 1204RL.
 The first number, 12, indicates the gauge of the needles used.
 The next number, 4, is how many needles are used.
 Lastly, the letters communicate what shape the needles are in.
 RL stands for round liners, which we discussed previously.